Updated Mar 01, 2026

 Connecting Airtable to Your Adalo App: A Step-by-Step Guide

 The actual connection process takes 15-20 minutes once you have your Personal Access Token and Airtable base prepared.
-However, one prerequisite blocks free-tier users: External Collections require upgrading to Adalo Professional plan minimum at $52-65 monthly.
+External Collections require upgrading to Adalo Professional plan at $36/month—significantly more affordable than alternatives like Bubble ($59/month with usage-based charges) or FlutterFlow ($70/month per user, database not included).

 Adding Airtable as an External Collection